acoli-repo/AURIS/guidelines/draft/Readme.md

 ### Authors

-We list direct contributors as well as indirect authors (authors of sources that went, fully or partially, into this document), along with their (estimated) duration of involvement
+We list direct contributors as well as primary authors of sources that went, fully or partially, into this document, along with their (estimated) duration of involvement

 - CC: Christian Chiarcos (coreference: since 2005, information status: since 2008), University of Augsburg, Germany
 - OK: Olga Krasavina (coreference: 2005-2011), HU Berlin, Germany / Moscow State University, Russia